8n8/bigwebthing/README.md

 # Overview

-It is intended to provide a combined and improved solution to the problem of sharing messages and programs conveniently and securely.
+BigWebThing is intended to provide a combined and improved solution to the problem of sharing messages and programs conveniently and securely.

 User data is kept on their own machine, and never sent out unencrypted.
 Users' private crypto keys never leave their own machine.

 Users can write programs and send them to each other safely and run them safely.

 There is a message-passing server for sharing data between people.
-It stores messages for a fixed period of time and then deletes them.

 The cost of running the server is met by users paying for the resources they use, as they use them.